New Ross, Co. Wexford

-In August I travelled to County Wexford again and first place where I stopped for a moment was New Ross – centrally located in the historic and scenic southeast region of Ireland.
+In August I traveled to County Wexford again and the first place where I stopped for a moment was New Ross – centrally located in the historic and scenic southeast region of Ireland.

 New Ross, in Irish Ros Mhic Thriaúin which mean “Wood of the Son of Treon”, is a small but beautiful port town in County Wexford, that is worth a visit.